-“My girlfriend is actually very interesting and funny, and I think I love her,” says Mr X on 10 Things to Talk About With Your Girlfriend.
+“My girlfriend is very interesting and funny, and I think I love her,” says Sam on 10 Conversation Starters to Help You Talk to Your Girlfriend.
 “My problem is that my girlfriend is overweight.
 I’m ashamed and embarrassed to say it, but I’m not as attracted to her as I was before.
 We have been dating for almost three years, and things are starting to become more serious.
 She was always slightly overweight, which I never had a problem with, but recently she has began to gain more weight.
 I can tell.
 Plus, all of her immediate family is extremely overweight and I fear that she may soon be obese as well.
 My friends already tease me about having a ‘fat girlfriend’ and I’m scared it will get worse.
 What can I do?”

 “I’ve been seeing my girlfriend for about six months, and I am in love with her but starting to be not attracted to her,” says Fred on 7 Ways to Know if Your Relationship is Worth Fighting For.
 “Since we met, she has gained 25 pounds.
 I’m concerned about the long term effects of her weight gain.
 It’s not just that I don’t want a fat girlfriend, it’s that her appearance is decreasing her self image, her attitude, and our sex life.
 When I try to talk to her about her weight gain, no matter how kind and caring and sweet I am, she gets defensive.
 I am thinking about breaking up with her because our relationship is getting complicated.
 The other thing is that I often see her depressed because of her weight gain.
 Is there anything that I can do to help my girlfriend lose weight?”

-How to Deal With Your Girlfriend’s Weight Gain
+How to Deal With Your Feelings About Your Girlfriend’s Body

-A woman’s self-worth is often tied in with her size or shape.
-So, when you criticize or even just talk about her weight gain, she may feel like you are attacking her.
-Her sense of self-worth may take a hit – and this is not good.
+I’m a woman who has struggled food addiction and weight problems most of my life; my tips can only come from my own perspective.
+I know that a woman’s self-worth is often tied in with her size or shape.
+If you as her boyfriend (or husband) criticize or even just talk about your girlfriend’s weight gain, she may feel like you are attacking her.

 “Try to think about an area of your own life in which you are especially sensitive—maybe it’s education, money or relationships,” writes Jennifer Kromberg in How to Talk to a Loved One About Their Weight.
 “How would you want someone to approach you about a very sensitive and painful topic?
 When you talk to your girlfriend [about food, exercise, or weight gain], offer lots of love and support.
 Speaking to girlfriend without true empathy and compassion for her struggle will only push her away.